CYinGitHub/BLE_Spark_pedal/README.md

 It now can handle some basic functions:

+*   "Effects" mode
-*   One rotary encoder is changing FX parameters like amp's knobs do.
+*   The first rotary encoder is changing FX parameters like amp's knobs do.
 A push selects next FX

-*   Another encoder changes presets: first four is hardware (in-amp), the other 24 are hardcoded yet
+*   The second encoder changes presets: first four is hardware (in-amp), the other 24 are hardcoded yet.
+Pushing it envokes

+*   Pressing the second encoder's button invokes not-implemented-yet PRESET mode )

 *   The four buttons switches FX on and off (DRV, MOD, DLY, RVB) or at your choice

 *   Long pressing the first button invokes amp info screen

-*   Long pressing the fourth button invokes not-implemented-yet mode ) but it's buggy and cut yet.

-*   Long pressing the second button: bypassing all the 7 effects and then return to the previous state on any button press
+*   Long pressing the second button: bypassing all the 7 effects, and then any button returns to the previous state

 It's gonna be a standalone bluetooth footswitch for Spark amp to use in "gig mode", ie to switch between tones (4 stored within the amp, and a reasonable number, say 20, 50 or 100 of presets stored in on-board flash), or just turn On/Off effects inside a tone with just one tap.